Anna Muzychuk: Ukraine

-Since switching federations back to Ukraine, Muzychuk has played at three Women's Chess Olympiads and her team has medalled at all of them.
+Since switching federations back to Ukraine, Muzychuk has played at four Women's Chess Olympiads and her team has medalled at all of them.
 At the 2014 Tromsø Olympiad, she played on the top board in front of her sister Mariya, Natalia Zhukova, and Anna Ushenina on the lower boards, as well Inna Gaponenko on the reserve board.
 As a team, they were the 3rd seed and won the bronze medal with 18 points (+8–1=2), behind Russia who had 20 points and China who also had 18 points.
 They were the only team to defeat Russia, but lost to the lower-rated team of Serbia.
 With the same players, Ukraine again won bronze at the 2016 Baku Olympiad.
 As the 2nd seed, they finished with 17 points (+7–1=3), behind China who again had 20 points and Poland who also had 17 points.
 Their only loss was to the winners China.
 Individually, Muzychuk won the gold medal on the top board with an unbeaten 7½/10 and a performance rating of 2629, ahead of Hou Yifan.
 At the 2018 Batumi Olympiad, Ukraine were again the 2nd seed, using the same team except for swapping in Iulija Osmak on the reserve board.
 They tied with China for first place with an unbeaten 18 points (+7–0=4), but ended up with the silver medal because of the tiebreak criteria.
 Muzychuk narrowly did not earn an individual medal, finishing in fourth place on the top board.

 Muzychuk has represented Ukraine at two European Women's Team Championships, and her team has medalled at both of them.
 She played on the second board in 2015 in Reykjavik as Ukraine won the silver medal with a score of 15 points (+7–1=1).
 They drew the winners Russia and lost to bronze medallists Georgia.
 Muzychuk again played on the top board in 2017 in Hersonissos.
 Ukraine scored 13 points (+6–2=1) and won the bronze medal behind Russia and Georgia, the two teams who defeated them.
 Muzychuk won an individual silver medal with an unbeaten score of 6½/9 and a performance rating of 2621, behind only Alexandra Kosteniuk.

+At Chess Olympiad 2022 in Chennai Ukraine had the 2nd highest pre-tournament rating behind India, As China didn't sent their team and Russia was banned due to the Russian Invasion of Ukraine Mariya was playing board 1 instead of Anna and Nataliya Buksa replaced Natalia Zhukova on board 4, Ukraine went undefeated with 7 wins and 3 draws, Anna won the sliver medal for board 2.